 A visit to the Rakiura National Park Visitor Centre in Oban is recommended before beginning any of the longer walks within Rakiura National Park, as weather and track conditions are constantly subject to change.

-Stewart Island is remarkable for its almost complete cover of natural vegetation.
-It's birdlife is relatively rich complared with the mainland of New Zealand.
+Stewart Island is remarkable for its almost complete cover of natural vegetation with rich birdlife.
 Read about nature in Rakiura National Park.

 Rakiura National Park covers 157,000 ha, 85% of Stewart Island/Rakiura.